l1jer/woocommerce-stock-sync-pronto-api/Stock Sync Tasks.md

          [x] Update the logic to ensure the Daily Sync Start Time uses the Sydney timezone (AEST) instead of UTC.
          [x] Test to verify the correct sync time runs based on Sydney (AEST) timezone.
    - [x] **1.3.5** Review, identify and understand these following logs then fix them in best practices:
                   [15-Apr-2025 12:00:04 UTC] PHP Warning:  Undefined array key "HTTP_HOST" in /home/customer/www/zerotech.com.au/public_html/wp-content/plugins/woocommerce-stock-sync-pronto-api/includes/config.php on line 27
                   [15-Apr-2025 12:00:04 UTC] PHP Deprecated:  str_replace(): Passing null to parameter #3 ($subject) of type array|string is deprecated in /home/customer/www/zerotech.com.au/public_html/wp-content/plugins/woocommerce-stock-sync-pronto-api/includes/config.php on line 27
+   - [x] **1.3.6** The sync time has been updated to 22:00 AEST; however, I observed the following logs at 22:00 and 22:30 (AEST), yet no products have been updated on the All Products page.
+This indicates a potential issue with this essential feature.
+Please investigate and resolve this:
+                  [2025-04-15 12:00:14] Processing batch with offset: 0
+                  [2025-04-15 12:30:07] Processing batch with offset: 15
+   - [x] **1.3.7** If the API response is `{"products":[],"count":0,"pages":0}`, mark the corresponding product as "Obsolete" in the "Avenue Stock Sync" column on the All Products page, using red text to highlight its status.
+     - [x] Modified `WC_SSPAA_Stock_Updater` to store 'Obsolete' in `_wc_sspaa_last_sync` meta for products with empty API responses.
+     - [x] Modified `WC_SSPAA_Stock_Sync_Time_Col` to display 'Obsolete' in red based on the meta value.
+     - [x] Modified `WC_SSPAA_Stock_Updater` query to exclude products marked as 'Obsolete' from daily sync batches.
+     - [x] Added a section to the "Stock Sync Status" page (`WC_SSPAA_Stock_Sync_Status_Page`) to list all products currently marked as 'Obsolete'.
-   - [ ] **1.3.6** Implement a button on the All Products admin page titled "Sync All Products Now".
+   - [ ] **1.3.8** Implement a button on the All Products admin page titled "Sync All Products Now".
 Upon clicking this button, the following actions should occur:
      - Initiate a manual AJAX function that triggers the synchronisation of all products immediately, bypassing any scheduled tasks or cron jobs.
 Each product's stock should be synced based on its SKU, with a delay of 3 seconds between each sync to comply with API rate limits.
      - Incorporate debug logging to capture the progress of the sync cycle, including details of successes, failures, and any relevant API responses.
      - Provide user feedback through the UI, such as a loading indicator and notifications for success or failure.
 Additionally, log each sync event in the `debug.log` file located within the plugin folder.
-   - [ ] **1.3.7** If the API response is `{"products":[],"count":0,"pages":0}`, mark the corresponding product as "Obsolete" in the "Avenue Stock Sync" column on the All Products page, using red text to highlight its status.